-DIRECTED STUDIES IN BIOLOGY BIO 250 (0-8E)
+BIO 250 DIRECTED STUDIES IN BIOLOGY 1-4 credits (0-8E) PREREQUISITE: Permission of instructor

 This course allows independent study under the direction of an instructor.
 Topics to be included in the course material will be approved by the instructor prior to or at the beginning of the class.
 Upon completion, students will be able to demonstrate knowledge of the topics as specified by the instructor.